playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 ```
 play.filters.gzip {

+    contentType {

         # If non empty, then a response will only be compressed if its content type is in this list.
         whiteList = [ "text/html", "text/plain"]

         # The black list is only used if the white list is empty.
         # Compress all responses except the ones whose content type is in this list.
         blackList = []
+    }
 }
 ```